wizelineacademy/GoConcurrency-Bootcamp-2022/README.md

 3. (GET) /api/pokemons
  - Returns all the pokemons in cache (this is only for visualization).

-## Deliverable (due Monday, July 25th, 23:59PM)
+## Final Deliverable (due Monday, August 1st, 23:59PM)

-Based on the self-study material and mentorship covered until this deliverable, we suggest you perform the following:
+Based on the self-study material and mentorship covered, we suggest you perform the following:

 1. Run the project, play with it and understand the problem with the API
-2. Select two of the following patterns to solve the related problem:
+2. Implement the following patterns to solve the related problem:
 - Generator: This pattern can be used to handle multiple requests with potential parallelism.
 You can implement it in the /provide endpoint to hit the numerous endpoints asynchronously.
  *(Goal: Process 100 ids in less than 3 seconds)*
  - Fan in - Fan-out: These two patterns can be used together to handle multiple inputs (fan-in) and outputs (fan-out).
 You can implement these patterns in /refresh-cache to read the csv line by line and hit the abilities endpoint concurrently.